Tabletop RPG advice for little dragons

 Light Armor

 Light armor doesn’t offer as much protection but allows for superior mobility.
-You gain the armor bonus and your full dexterity bonus.
+You gain the armor bonus and your full Dexterity bonus.
+There are no Strength requirements for light armor, and true to their name, they are light.
+The only light armor that imposes disadvantage on stealth is Padded armor, which is not normally worn by player characters.

 Ideal stat: 20 Dexterity